babel/generator-babel-boilerplate/README.md

 ### Getting Started

-Update the metadata about the project, including the name in the `LICENSE` and the `package.json` information.
+Update the the name in the `LICENSE` and the information in `package.json`.

 Write your code in `src`.
 The primary file is `index.js` ([although the filename can be changed](https://github.com/babel/babel-library-boilerplate#i-want-to-change-the-primary-source-file)).